delperugia/curlev/docs/reference_manual.md

 Note: because the data are copied into the promise, this approach may be slightly less efficient than the other methods.

+## REST

+If `curlev` was compiled with RapidJSON or nlohmann/json, the `HTTP` object has an extra method `get_json()`, which retrieve either a `rapidjson::Document` or a `nlohmann::json`.

+This method returns false if the parsing of the received by fails.

 # Aborting a request